amidaware/trmm-docs/docs/ee/reporting/functions/faq.md

 2. Run the update script with the `--force` flag (see instructions below for standard vs docker installs):

-3. Reload the web page.
+3. [Hard reload](https://help.codehs.com/en/articles/4951972-how-to-clear-your-browser-cache-and-hard-refresh) the web page.
 Make sure you use your browser's reload button to hard reload the page.

 ???+ note ""